Ranzeplay/saysth/README.md

 #### Variables

 - `{name}`: Villager's name, initialized randomly referred to configuration.
-- `{personality}`: Villager's personality, initialized randomly referred to configuration.
+- `{personality}`: The Villager's personality, initialized randomly referred to as configuration.
-- `{livingIn}`: The place where the villager lives in, initialized according to game data.
+- `{livingIn}`: The place where the villager lives, initialized according to game data.
 - `{profession}`: The profession of the villager, initialized according to game data.

 ## Upgrading

-When upgrading, for now, please manually add the newly-added config items into `saysth-config.json` file.
+When upgrading, for now, please manually add the newly-added config items into the `saysth-config.json` file.